Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 In an increasingly interconnected industrial ecosystem, where IoT factories are the norm, this gap constitutes a significant strategic vulnerability.

-The application priorities identified are:
+The identified application priorities are:

 1. Analysis of strategic information